dnkilic/android-gictionary/README.md

+# DEPRECATED
+This project developed by students, outdated and currently not supported.

 # Global Dictionary
 This application is created by a group of student who finished Learn Android in 32 Days course.